 When Dave left the law firm I was so excited.
 Then he moved to a little cottage in upstate New York, where he hiked daily with Peaches.
 His life became more centered during his time in the woods.
 He started to figure out part of his purpose in life.
 It made me want to take my cat on a hike.
 Somehow though I believe that would bring more unnecessary stress to my life.
 My cat is not as mild mannered as Peaches.

 I am not going to give anymore details because I want to keep this spoiler free.
-This book gives great life lessons that can be applied daily.
+Questions of Perspective gave great life lessons that can be applied daily.
 The best lesson I came away with was at the end.
 The actions at the end of the book made me realize that people who are going through hard times need encouragement.
 It can literally change their life and the lives around them.
 Sometimes we need to step out of our comfort zone and reach out to people.

 I think this is a book everyone should read.
 There are so many great lessons to take away from this.
 The authors writing and descriptions are great.
 I plan to read anything else that he writes.